MA EPHT - Heart Attack

 Why does MA EPHT track heart attack hospitalizations?

-The MA EPHT heart attack hospitalization indicator uses data collected by hospitals and estimates the number and rate of people who were admitted to the hospital due to heart attack.
-It can be used to discover trends and patterns in heart attack hospitalizations, including possible effects of environmental conditions.
+The MA EPHT heart attack hospitalization measure uses data collected by hospitals.
+This data is used to estimate the number and rate of people who were admitted to the hospital due to heart attack.
+It can be used to discover trends and patterns in heart attack hospitalizations.
+These trends can be used to find possible effects of environmental conditions.

 Available data

-Use the Explore Heart Attack Data link on this page to access the following measures:
+Use the Explore heart attack hospitalization data link on this page to access the following measures:

 • Annual number of hospitalizations / ED visits